kamalasree234/Anna-Pay/README.md

 <details>
 <summary><strong>US-04 (High) — Admin Bulk Notification Trigger</strong></summary>

-> As an HR/Admin, I want to trigger notifications to all staff after payroll is processed, so that every staff member is informed at the same time without manual effort.
+> As an Admin, I want to trigger notifications to all staff after payroll is processed, so that every staff member is informed at the same time without manual effort.

 **Acceptance Criteria:**
 - Admin must have a trigger button/interface in the admin panel